 Would you like to tour Timberline Forestry managed woodlands ?
 Contact me!

-Timberline Forestry Consulting LLC would like to thank all the private landowner clients who have supported us in our goals to maintain and even improve Michigan’s natural splendor since 2001.
+Timberline Forestry Consulting LLC would like to thank all the private landowner clients who have been supportive in meeting goals to maintain and even improve Michigan’s natural splendor since 2001.
 I would also like to thank all the quality logging contractors, loggers, and timber buyers in the state.
 The state of Michigan is VERY LUCKY to have such capable professionals!
 Thanks to the Michigan Department of Natural Resources and its helpful employees, the U.S. Department of the Interior land acquisition services for their work in the preservation of the Sleeping Bear Dunes National Lakeshore, USDA Forest Service APHIS and Michigan Department of Agriculture in their assistance with keeping up with the invasive species that always provide additional challenges to our work.
-We thank and support the Michigan legislature who continues to work hard so that forest landowners can reduce Michigan property tax through the various forest management plan programs and we thank the countless others in Michigan and beyond who support the Michigan forester in the relentless pursuit of maintaining the Michigan forest for all to enjoy the amazing breadth of goods and services it provides us with.
+We thank and support the Michigan legislature who continues to implement policy to support good stewardship of our great forests in between the greatest lakes on Earth.
+Michigan property tax through the various forest management plan programs are an economic asset.
+We thank the countless others in Michigan and beyond who support the Michigan forester in the relentless pursuit of maintaining the Michigan forest for all to enjoy the amazing breadth of goods and services it provides us with.

 Here is a partial list of commercial clients we would like to personally thank for making